 4 Tips to Keep Students Learning This Summer with Exact Path

-This June and July, we expect amplified summer learning acceleration and enrichment programs like we've never seen before.
-Whether you’re looking for a way to create a formal summer school program (virtually or in-person) or let students autonomously work on their own schedule, we’re unpacking four tips to help you use Exact Path to avoid the summer learning slide!
+After a few school years of disrupted learning, we expect this summer’s enrichment and remediation programs to be more important than ever.
+Whether you’re looking for a way to create a formal summer school program or let students autonomously work on their own schedule, we’re unpacking four tips to help you use Exact Path to avoid the summer learning slide!

-If you recently assessed students at the close of the year, have a good idea of where learning should start already, or generally don't feel like you have time to assess, there are other options.
-For one, you can choose to auto-generate an on-grade learning path that reviews all skills from the grade level they just completed.
-This gives them an opportunity to review and reinforce everything they recently learned to support a successful start to the upcoming school year.
-Additionally, if you’d like to meet students where they are, you can check in with the Knowledge Map to see how students have been tracking during the previous school year.
+If you recently assessed students toward the close of the school year, and have a good idea of where learning should start already or you generally don't feel like you have time to assess, there are other options.
+For one, you can choose to auto-generate an on-grade learning path that reviews all skills from the grade level students just completed.
+This gives them an opportunity to revisit and reinforce everything they recently learned to support a successful start to the upcoming school year.
+Additionally, if you’d like to meet students where they are, you can check in with the Knowledge Map to see how they have been tracking during the previous school year.
 If things look good, let them keep cranking through their required skills during the summer months.
 Finally, you can manually edit learning paths by domain for small one-off tweaks.

 A little friendly competition goes a long way.
-If you’re looking to keep things interesting over the summer months is to set up Challenges for your students in Exact Path.
+If you’re looking to keep things interesting over the summer months, consider setting up Challenges for your students in Exact Path.
 If you’re not familiar with this feature, Challenges allow teachers to define and set customized goals for specific learners or classes.
-These goals can be based on time-on-task or skill mastery to encourage engagement in multiple ways.
+These goals can be based on time-on-task or skill mastery to encourage engagement in a variety of ways.
 Students can monitor what Challenges they have to work on and watch their Challenge Badges accumulate as they meet each learning goal.
-You also may want to check out or Contest Toolkit for tips and guidance on standing up your own summer learning contest using built-in Challenges and Trophy Badges as your guide.
+You also may want to check out our Exact Path contest toolkit for tips and guidance to create your own summer learning competition using built-in Challenges and Trophies as your guide.

-Try setting up weekly Challenges so that students have small, achievable goals that reset frequently.
-Another option for this feature is the ability to add a little something to help sweeten the deal—that is to say, you can actually customize any sort of prize you might want to tie in to earning Challenge Badges.
-If you plan on meeting with students virtually throughout the summer, celebrate their accomplishments and show off their certificates earned for each badge they have acquired.
+For in-person summer programs, celebrate students’ accomplishments and allow them to show off their certificates earned for each Badge they have acquired.
 If summer learning is happening in a less structured, more self-directed environment, work with teachers in the next grade level to help follow up on learning gains made over the summer and consider partnering on incentives that can be given out when school resumes.
 This flexible feature allows you to decide what level of encouragement your students need to achieve success.

-Your students will automatically have just-right content to work on in their learning paths, but when you also layer in assignments, you gain the ability to ensure that your learners focus on specific standards and skills that you think are important during the summer months.
-Use assignments to ensure that students can preview curriculum for the next grade level, or conversely, use them to help address unfinished learning and mitigate learning gaps.
-Either path you choose, the assignments feature allows you to search for lessons, teaching videos, and printable worksheets by skill or standard.
+While your students will automatically have on-target content to work on in their learning paths, layering in Assignments will give you the ability to ensure that your learners focus on specific standards and skills that you think are important during the summer months.
+Use this feature to ensure that students can engage with curriculum for the next grade level, or conversely, use Assignments to help address unfinished learning and remediate skill gaps.
+Either path you choose, the Assignments feature allows you to search for lessons, teaching videos, and printable worksheets by skill or standard.

 So, how do you make sure that your grand plans for summer learning aren’t all for naught?
-Gain buy-in from parents, of course!
-Once you’ve outlined your expectations or recommendations for students over the summer, communicate them to your students’ families.
-Help parents understand that interruptions to learning this year only further confirm the need for summer acceleration and enrichment—and not just for struggling students, but for all.
+Gain buy-in from families, of course!
+Once you’ve outlined your expectations or recommendations for students over the summer, communicate them ahead of time to your students’ families.
+Help parents and guardians understand that interruptions to learning over the past few school years only further confirm the need for summer acceleration and enrichment—and not just for struggling students, but for all.
 Try sending home our editable summer learning parent letter in English or Spanish!
 You can even customize it to add in your own suggested summer plan or incentives for staying on track.

 We also recommend checking in with parents to assess their access to technology during the summer months.
 For students with limited options, you might consider customizing printable packets to support learning.
 Edmentum’s free worksheet bundles are a nice place to start!

 This post was originally published on May 2018 by Madison Michell and has been updated.